Razgaleh/razgaleh.github.io/README.md

-Please give credit and feel free to ask for a pull request.
+Please give credit for the content of the wesbite.

 ### Previewing the theme locally